 - Do not keep too many other fishes.

-- Do not keep any fish or other tank makes that have spikes, thorns, poison, etc. E.g. Otocinclus and snails with spiky shells (I have seen my first arowana chomping on tiny snails a couple or times).
+- Do not keep any fish or other tank makes that have spikes, thorns, poison, etc. E.g. Otocinclus and snails with spiky shells (I have seen my first arowana chomping on tiny snails a couple of times).

 Fish that are too large to be eaten are safe from the arowana.
 However, you may want to consider whether your arowana is safe from them.
 Also, a planted tank needs to maintain comparatively low levels of Ammonium/Ammonia, Nitrites and Nitrates.
 Having a high fish load would make it difficult to keep the algae away.

-Will the arowana damage/destroy the plants?
+Will the Arowana damage/destroy the plants?

-My first arowana was a juvenile, about 8 inches long, when I introduced it to my planted tank.
+My first arowana was a juvenile, about 8 inches long when I introduced it to my planted tank.
 It adapted well and never tried to purposely remove or destroy the plants.
 There are many other people who successfully keep arowanas in planted tanks.

 My current arowana was also introduced into a fully planted tank as a juvenile.
 It is mostly living peacefully with the plants.

-As far as I know, arowanas do not make “nests” like some species of Cichlids and other fishes, hence will not instinctively try to move your tank contents around.
-However, I have read a few posts where plants were introduced into the tank of an adult arowana which had been living in the same tank for many years.
+As far as I know, Arowanas do not make “nests” like some species of Cichlids and other fishes, hence will not instinctively try to move your tank contents around.
+However, I have read a few posts where plants were introduced into the tank of an adult arowana which had been living in the same bare tank for many years.
 Those arowanas did not like the intrusion and pretty much destroyed the plants.

 My personal take: if you have an older arowana that has been living in the same bare tank for many years, then you will have to test its tolerance with a few cheap plants on wood or in pots first.